minujames/stations-map/README.md

 **Live application: http://minujames.com/stations-map/**

-This is a react app to list all volta stations in a map.
-This app also allows to filter stations based on status.
+This is a react app to list all Volta stations on a map.
+This app also allows the filtering of stations based on their status.

 ## Technologies: